Downed Power Lines & Electrical Emergency

 Touching a power line can cause serious injury or death.
 You can't tell by looking whether a line is "live" or "hot" or not.
 Even if a downed line isn't actively sparking, always assume it is carrying electricity.

-- Stay more than 30 feet away from any downed power line, and don't go near the pole or anything touching the line.
+- Stay at least 30 feet away from any downed power line, and don't go near the pole or anything touching the line.

-- Immediately let us know if a power line is down or hanging lower than normal.
-Call our Outage Reporting Line, 1-888-LIGHTSS (1-888-544-4877) and select the option to report a downed power line.
+- Call 911 immediately if a power line is down.
 (Note: please use this option only if you actually see a downed wire.
 Do not assume that because your power is out there must be a wire down somewhere.)

-- Warn others to stay away from the line until help arrives.
+- Warn others to stay at least 30 feet away from the line until help arrives.
 Keep pets away, too.

 Customers with a communication disability can report a downed wire using the appropriate TTY/TDD relay service.

 Other tips for staying safe around downed power lines